puppeteer/puppeteer/docs/contributing.md

 # For Project Maintainers

-## Rolling new Chromium version
+## Rolling new Chrome version

-The following steps are needed to update the Chromium version.
+The following steps are needed to update the Chrome version.

-1. Find a suitable Chromium revision.
-Not all revisions have builds for all platforms, so we need to find one that does.
-The easiest way is to run `tools/check_availability.js -rd` to find the latest suitable `dev` Chromium revision (see `tools/check_availability.js -help` for more options).
+1. Find a suitable Chrome revision via https://mathiasbynens.github.io/chrome-for-testing/ or https://chromiumdash.appspot.com/.
-2. Update `packages/puppeteer-core/src/revisions.ts` with the found revision number.
+2. Update `packages/puppeteer-core/src/revisions.ts` with the found version number.
-3. Update `versions.js` with the new Chromium-to-Puppeteer version mapping and update `lastMaintainedChromiumVersion` with the latest stable Chrome version.
+3. Update `versions.js` with the new Chrome-to-Puppeteer version mapping and update `lastMaintainedChromeVersion` with the latest stable Chrome version.
    You can find the corresponding version by going to [omahaproxy.appspot.com](https://omahaproxy.appspot.com/) then searching in `Find Releases` for `r<revision>`.
 4. Run `npm run check`.
 If it fails, update